Miss Chatelaine

-"Miss Chatelaine" is a song by Canadian singer-songwriter k.d. lang, released in 1992 as the second single from her second solo album, Ingénue (1992).
-The song was nominated for a Grammy Award in the category for Best Female Pop Vocal Performance, one year after her win in the same category for "Constant Craving".
+"Miss Chatelaine" is a song by Canadian singer-songwriter k.d. lang, released in 1992 by Sire and Warner Bros. as the second single from her second solo album, Ingénue (1992).
+Lang co-wrote the song with Ben Mink, and it was nominated for a Grammy Award in the category for Best Female Pop Vocal Performance, one year after her win in the same category for "Constant Craving".
 The title refers to the Canadian magazine Chatelaine, which named lang Woman of the Year in 1988.
 The accompanying music video was directed by American photographer and director Rocky Schenck.